tobyndax/wheremypeepsat/README.md

 ### Linux
 1) Install python and ffmpeg using, for instance apt.
-2) Use `terminal` to extract sound from the video and then proceed with using the counting tool.
+2) Launch a `terminal` and use ffmpeg to extract sound from the video and then proceed with using the counting tool.

 ### Mac
 Follow similar instructions as linux, but use homebrew instead for installation.